sotaog/fielddirect-client-py/README.md

 # Field Direct API Client Python

-A python client for accessing the (Field Direct API)[https://apps.fielddirect.com/DataServices/].
-This is bascially a wrapper around (pyodata)[https://pyodata.readthedocs.io/en/latest/index.html] to make handle the unique authentication in Field Direct.
+A python client for accessing the [Field Direct API](https://apps.fielddirect.com/DataServices/).
+This is basically a wrapper around [pyodata](https://pyodata.readthedocs.io/en/latest/index.html) to handle the unique authentication in Field Direct.

 # Installation